Your competitor just showed up as the top recommendation in ChatGPT for your category. You checked Perplexity and it is the same story.

 4. Russell Lobo — Best AI SEO Expert for Ecommerce

-What separates him: Lobo is one of the more skeptical voices on AI optimization hype, regularly identifying practitioners who rebrand standard SEO tactics as proprietary AI search methodology.
-When someone with that level of skepticism still builds an agency around this discipline, it signals that the underlying demand is real and the work is grounded.
+Lobo is one of the more skeptical voices on AI optimization hype, regularly identifying practitioners who rebrand standard SEO tactics as proprietary AI search methodology.
+When someone with that level of skepticism still builds an agency around this discipline, it signals the underlying demand is real and the work is grounded.

-• Provides a very grounded and honest approach without the usual industry hype.
+- Provides a grounded and honest approach without the usual industry hype

 Russell Lobo is the top pick for D2C and e-commerce brands.
 He understands how to make sure your products are the ones being suggested when a shopper asks an AI assistant for a recommendation.